AUTHOR'S MAIN SITE

 Cmas Card: Blank for "No Christmas card".
 Anything else says "Yes, this person gets a card."

-The last field is being used with a little cleverness.
+Some "tricks" are possible in your use of the last field.
 If you wanted to put 2003 in it to say you've sent this person Christmas cards since 2003, you could.
 If you wanted to put R2005 in it to say you received a card from these people in 2005, you could.
 Etc!
 As far as the database I will build is concerned, though, the rule is simple: If this field is empty, don't prepare a Christmas card mailing label for this person, otherwise, do.

 Start Base.
 Typically, the Database Wizard will launch itself.
 If it doesn't use File | New | Database.

-Choose to create a new database.
-Click Next.
+Choose to create a new database, using an embedded database, preferably Firebird.

 Before I say more about what to do next, I want to talk about this "register" business.

 First: It is NOT registering your database with anyone or anything outside of your computer.
-It is not giving the Open Office people access to your work.
+It is not giving the Libre Office people access to your work.

-What it IS doing is making an entry in the registry-like data structure which Open Office maintains.
-That data structure is GOOD in that different parts of Open Office (Writer, Spreadsheet, Base, etc) are more "aware" of things done by other parts of Open Office.
+What it IS doing is making an entry in the registry-like data structure which Libre Office maintains.
+That data structure is GOOD in that different parts of Libre Office (Writer, Spreadsheet, Base, etc) are more "aware" of things done by other parts of Libre Office.
 It is BAD (?) in that it means you have to be a little careful about where you store things.
 You have to be careful and skillful, sometimes, if you want to rename or move them.
 Don't let me frighten you!
 A simple Writer document is a standalone entity, and you can move, rename, etc, its file as you see fit.
-Not so the files associated with Base work.
+This is not as true for the files associated with Base work, but the problems won't affect you until you are doing more advanced things.
+Don't worry about them.
+(Similar problems may arise if you do advanced things with ooWriter, ooCalc, etc files, and are cavalier about renaming or moving them.
+Still: don't worry!)

-For the moment, create Base files with the right name, in the right place... i.e. Chose path and name with care, so that you won't have to move or rename them.
-They can be moved without tears, but we'll save that for later.
+For the moment, create Base files with good names, in the right places... i.e. Chose path and name with care, so that you won't have to move or rename them.
+They can be moved without too many tears, but let's try to avoid creating any need to move things, for now.

-Work with the Save As dialog to create the folders and the database, then click Save.
+Work with the Save As dialog to create the folders.
+Fill in the "File Name" edit box with FDB004, and click the "Save" button.

 The Table Wizard should launch.

 Select the category "Personal", and then (from the pull down list) the sample table called "Addresses".
-Don't be alarmed if what we do for the next few paragraphs seems wrong... we're going to rough out something, and then clean it up.
+Don't be alarmed if what we do for the next few paragraphs seems wrong... we're going to start by merely roughing something out, and then clean it up.

-Scroll down the available fields to "LastName", double-click on it, and you should see "LastName" appear in the right hand stringlist, which was empty until now.
+Scroll down the available fields to "LastName", double-click on it, and you should see "LastName" (Or "Surname", if your Libre Office speaks English, not Amurican).
+When you've done that, LastName (or "Surname"...
+I won't say that again) should appear in the right hand stringlist, which was empty until now.

 Address